LiepBoeger/HTMLCSSProjects/Readme.md

-# Sites made with just HTML5 and CSS3
+# Websites made with just HTML5 and CSS3